Zelienople Preventive Dentistry

 Comprehensive Preventive Dental Care

 Preventing a dental problem is always better than having to cure it.
 The foundation of our practice at Marion Smile Center is based on preventive dental care.
-Good oral health includes regular, thorough dental examinations by our Zelienople dentist, screenings for oral cancer using state-of-the-art technology, professional dental cleanings, fluoride treatments, and sealants.
+Good oral health includes regular, thorough dental examinations by our Zelienople dentist, professional dental cleanings, fluoride treatments, and sealants.
 We provide a full spectrum of dental treatments for adults and children of all ages.

 Our preventive dentistry services include:

 - Professional Cleaning (A Healthy & Whiter Smile)